 We keep the leaves, a pen and tape in a baggie.

-Every morning in November, we each write something we are thankful for on a leaf and hang it on the tree.
+Every morning in November we add to the activity, and each write something we are thankful for on a leaf and hang it on the gratitude tree.

 Last year, I didn’t include Hannah but now that she is almost 3, I think she is old enough to talk about it in basic terms – What makes her happy?
 Also, her sisters get so into it that she will be excited too.